 Source: Tradingeconomics.com, U.S. Department of the treasury; Alpinum Investment Management

 Short maturity bonds

-With interest rates at historic low or even negative levels and the long-term prospect of rising rates, professional investors are engaging in repositioning their fixed income portfolios for these challenging market scenarios.
+The paradigm shift in interest rates forces professional investors to engage in repositioning their fixed income portfolios for these challenging market scenarios.

 Tapping the depth and breadth of the Credit Universe

 Investors seeking an attractive cash yield or a compelling return find a broad range of income sources and investment solutions in the wide universe of the credit market.
 Depending on the investors’ risk appetite and liquidity considerations, the return goal can be increased by implementing a more active investment approach, taking advantage of niche markets, diving into more complex credit asset classes, tapping the structured credit market or accepting a less liquid investment format to earn an additional illiquidity premium.